gioannidis/deb_package_statistics/README.md

 ## Requirements Elicitation

-Prior to designing and implementing this project, we researched the requirements of the system, the stakeholders, and any potential users.
+Prior to designing and implementing this assessment, we researched the requirements of the system, the stakeholders, and any potential users.
 Please refer to the [requirements][requirements] section for more details.

 ## Performance